Wolfgang Martin Stroh

 Wolfgang Martin Stroh (born 1 July 1941) is a German musicologist and Emeritus professor at the Carl von Ossietzky Universität Oldenburg.

 Life

 Born in Stuttgart, Stroh studied mathematics, physics, musicology and modern German literature at the Universities of Erlangen, Munich, Freiburg and at the Eastman School of Music (Rochester).
 In 1973 he obtained his doctorate with Hans Heinrich Eggebrecht (Freiburg).
 In 2006 he acquired the HAF diploma for multimedia design.
-He was a teacher at several Gymnasiums, from 1973 to 1978 he was research fellow at the Oberstufen-Kolleg Bielefeld, since 1978 Professor for systematic musicology at the University of Oldenburg.
+He was a teacher at several Gymnasiums.
+From 1973 to 1978 he was research fellow at the Oberstufen-Kolleg Bielefeld.
+Since 1978, a Professor for systematic musicology at the University of Oldenburg.
 In the Intercultural music education he has become known for his "extended interface approach".